-Because of the way Lab Diamonds are made, certain Lab Grown Diamonds have small metallic inclusions and flux-like inclusions that mined diamonds do not.
+Because of the way Lab Diamonds are made, certain Lab Grown Diamonds have small metallic inclusions, flux-like inclusions, or crystal strain that mined diamonds do not.
 Also, due to the way some lab grown diamonds are laser engraved with their inscription, some lab diamonds also show reflections of their black certification number.

 Why do couples choose Lab Diamonds?